Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review: Open Questions and Research Progress for solving them

-\begin{challenge} Counterfactual explanations should handle dynamics (data drift, classifier update, applicant's utility function changing, etc.) \end{challenge} All counterfactual explanation papers we review, assume that the underlying black box does not change over time and is monotonic.
+\begin{challenge} Counterfactual explanations should handle dynamics (data drift, classifier update, applicant's utility function changing, etc.) \end{challenge} All counterfactual explanation papers we review assume that the underlying black box is monotonic and does not change over time.
 However, this might not be true; credit card companies and banks update their models as frequently as 12-18 months~\citep{bank-models}.
 Therefore counterfactual explanation algorithms should take data drift, the dynamism and non-monotonicity of the classifier into account.

-\begin{challenge} Counterfactual explanations should capture applicant's preferences. \end{challenge} Along with the distinction between mutable and immutable features (finely classified into actionable, mutable, and immutable), counterfactual explanations should also capture preferences specific to an applicant.
-This is important because the ease of changing different features can differ across applicants. \citet{mahajan_preserving_2020} captures the applicant's preferences using an oracle, but that is expensive and is still a challenge.
+\begin{challenge} Counterfactual explanations should capture the applicant's preferences. \end{challenge} Along with the distinction between mutable and immutable features (finely classified into actionable, mutable, and immutable), counterfactual explanations should also capture preferences specific to an applicant.
+This is important because the ease of changing different features can differ across applicants.

+\progress \citet{mahajan_preserving_2020} captures the applicant's preferences using an oracle, but that is expensive and is still a challenge. \citet{hima-beyond-recourse-globalcfe} use the Bradley-Terry model to learn the pairwise cost for each feature pair and hence the preference among them. \citet{user-specific-cost} argue that assuming each user's cost of changing different features is the same is unrealistic.
+They propose asking for the user's cost function or computing the expectation by sampling cost functions from a distribution.

-\begin{challenge} Counterfactual explanations should also inform the applicants about what must not change \end{challenge} If a counterfactual explanation advises someone to increase their \emph{income} but does not tell that their \emph{length of last employment} should not decrease.
-And the applicant, in order to increase their income, switches to a higher-paying job may find themselves in a worse position than earlier.
-Thus by failing to disclose what must not change, an explanation may lead the applicant to an unsuccessful state~\citep{hidden_assumptions}.
-This corroborates \RCref{ch:interactive}, whereby an applicant might be able to interact with an interactive platform to see the effect of a potential real-world action they are considering to take to achieve the counterfactual state.
+\begin{challenge} Counterfactual explanations should also inform the applicants about what must not change \end{challenge} Suppose a CFE advises someone to increase their \emph{income} but does not tell that their \emph{length of last employment} should not decrease.
+To increase their income, the applicant who switches to a higher-paying job may find themselves in a worse position than earlier.
+Thus by failing to disclose what must not change, an explanation may lead the applicant to an unsuccessful state \citep{hidden_assumptions}.
+This corroborates \RCref{ch:interactive}, whereby an applicant might be able to interact with a platform to see the effect of a potential real-world action they are considering taking to achieve the counterfactual state.